shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersie took off the belt she had just finished repairing.
 “Come in.”

-The door burst open, releasing a short, all-white wolf girl.
-She ran up to Ersie, bouncing up and down, dried mud patches flopping to the ground.
+The door burst open, releasing a short, all-white wolf girl, who was absolutely covered in mud.
+She ran up to Ersie on all fours, bouncing up and down, dried mud patches flopping to the ground.
 “Did you finish it?
 Did you did you?”
+She stood up to give Ersie a big hug, complete with sloppy wet kisses.

 “Calm down, Muddy.”
 Ersie pushed her back.
 “It’s right here.”
 From a barrel, she pulled out a metal hammer that was about as big as the white wolf girl was.